 Follow the steps above to learn how to target and approach people and sites that will give you the best opportunity of getting your content published as a guest author.

 To start finding guest blogs that you can approach with your guest publishing proposal, see the tutorial below:

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.

-Did you enjoy this post?
-Feel free to share this page with other WordPress users using the social buttons below.
+Was this article useful?
+Please feel free to share this post with others who could benefit from WordPress using the share buttons below.